whatisnuclear/website/_news/2023-07-12-the-nuclear-ship-savannah-film-digitized.md

 - [N.S.
 Savannah Engineering Drawings](https://www.loc.gov/resource/hhh.dc1047.sheet?st=gallery)
 - [Step inside the world's only nuclear-powered passenger ship -- built in 1959 (NPR)](https://www.npr.org/2023/06/23/1182973358/step-aboard-the-nuclear-powered-passenger-ship-of-tomorrow-from-1959)

+The film was produced for the USAEC and the US Maritime Administration by Orleans Film Productions.
+It was originally sold for $85 per print, including shipping case.

 Contents of the film by timestamp include:

 - 00:00 Intro Sea Trials